 Give your eyes a break

 Most people will spend 90% of their working day looking at a screen, which can be hard on your eyes.
 Try and think of something you could do which doesn’t involve your computer for 5 or 10 minutes.
+A general rule is to look away from all screens for 20 seconds, every 20 minutes.

 Work hard, play hard!